 Discover a range of relaxing activities, and navigate the different wellbeing zones on campus, including mindful music playlists, poetry, walks, and seasonal activities

-The University and Kent Union have collated a wealth of resources for you to explore at your leisure to learn more
+The University and Kent Students' Union have collated a wealth of resources for you to explore at your leisure to learn more

 Please find below links to support policies and processes that you may not be aware of

-Inclusion passports are documents designed to capture workplace adjustments made for employees.
+Inclusion passports are documents designed to capture workplace adjustments made for employees

-ILPs specify reasonable adjustments for a student's course, including assessments, and exams.
+ILPs specify reasonable adjustments for a student's course, including assessments, and exams

 A short guide to take you through the principles of inclusive language